All fours (card game): Three or more players

-Although All Fours is basically a two-player game, it is also good for three or four and can be played by even more.
+Although all fours is basically a two-player game, it is also good for three or four and can be played by even more.
 Four can play individually or in two fixed partnerships, sitting crosswise.
 The following rules have been formulated for any number of players.

 After dealing the dealer turns the next card on the stock face up to determine the trump suit.
 Instead of immediately leading to the first trick, eldest hand has the option of begging, to which the dealer responds either by granting each opposing party 1 point, or by running the cards.
-To run the cards, the dealer deals three more cards to each player and turns up a new card for trumps.
+To run the cards, the dealer deals three more cards to each player and turns up a new card for trump.
 Should the new card be of the same suit as the previous one, the dealer again deals three cards to each player and turns up a new card.
 This is repeated as often as necessary.
 If the cards were run, the respective number of tricks is played.
-If the dealer turns up a Jack that determines trumps, the dealer is immediately awarded 1 point for Jack.
-In a game with two parties, a maximum of 6 points can accrue in one deal if the dealer turns up a Jack and runs the cards.
+If the dealer turns up a jack that determines trumps, the dealer is immediately awarded 1 point for jack.
+In a game with two parties, a maximum of 6 points can accrue in one deal if the dealer turns up a jack and runs the cards.

 Variants

 There was little variation between Charles Cotton's 1674 rules and the rules in early 20th century English and American rule books.
-Today, in addition to the classical game that is still widely published, there are four main variants of All Fours.
-In England, the game is thriving in the counties of Lancashire and West Yorkshire where All Fours leagues exist, however the rules in the two counties are slightly different.
+Today, in addition to the classical game that is still widely published, there are four main variants of all fours.
+In England, the game is thriving in the counties of Lancashire and West Yorkshire where all fours leagues exist, however the rules in the two counties are slightly different.
 The game is also popular in the Caribbean, especially in Trinidad where it has become their national game.
-In America, it has largely been superseded by other members of the family, especially Pitch, but All Fours also exists in a form known as Seven Up, the American name for All Fours played to a target score of 7 points.
+In America, it has largely been superseded by other members of the family, especially Pitch, but all fours also exists in a form known as Seven Up, the American name for all fours played to a target score of 7 points.
 Detailed rules for the following variants are given at pagat.com.